snok/drf-openapi-tester/README.md

 # Django Swagger Tester

-This package is a utility for testing Django Swagger documentation, with the goal of making it easy for developers to spot documentation errors.
+This package is a utility for testing Django Swagger documentation.
+Its aim is to make it easy for developers to spot documentation errors in their Swagger docs.

 ### Features
 The package has three main features: